yashpolke/VEX-fx/README.md

 # VEX
-Houdini vex for point and prim wrangles.
+Houdini vex for point and prim wrangles